drazdra/ollama-chats/README.md

 ### Enjoy!

+## Changes (v.1.1 2024.03.30):
+New version v1.1. (let's say previous one was v0).
+A lot of minor things was changed and a huge major change is introduced.
+New features:
+### Most important:
+Now it allows you to have so called "rooms", which means you can define as many characters as you wish to to chat with these, by choosing who speaks next.
+You can have conversations with any amount of people now!

+#### Please note
+when you've >2 characters defined (including you), it switches to a different mode and the consistency of replies changes. i, personally, find that this multi-user mode provides much better results than regular chat mode, so i recomment to add a 3rd user even if you don't use it in the conversation.
+But you can try and decide what you like more :).

+#### New features:
+* You can add and remove any user controlled characters you speak for.
+For example, one is your	main hero, another one is "World" or "Narrator" to drop in changes in the world when something happens, like "Narrator: Suddenly a comet fell upon the head of a ..".
+And of course you can add any amount of just personages you speak for.

+* You can add and remove any amount of AI controlled characters.
+Every character has its own system prompt you define and its own instruction for the next turn that you define as well.
+You can have conversations between characters and with multiple characters over any situations you imagine in your rpg.

+* If you add more than 2 characters, chat changes the way it works internally, helping AI to differentiate who said what.
+You don't need to start every time with "Name:" and to force AI to do the same, it will work out of the box.
+I love it :).

+* Added configuration of the script features, a few parameters there:
+	-  hideEmptyOwn 0/1 which hides your empty messages, when you just click "enter" and wish to see how characters talk to each other or wish them to continue.
+So your empty messages won't litter the chat log.
+If you set this to 0, you will see these and it makes it possible to branch chat at any point if you wish.
+	- showEmptyOwnSide 0/1 that will force-show the empty own messages IF these are not the only ones at a turn.
+Single empty replies are still hidden.
+Showing these is useful if you have multiple own different replies at some turn and you wish to see these to compare the results of different attempts.
+If an empty one would be hidden, you wouldn't be able to scroll left/right at the turn like that.
+So, enabling it allows it.

+* Added "keep-alive" parameter for Ollama, controlling the time in seconds to offload the model from memory. they load so slowly that default 5 minutes is too little. you can set it to -1 to make it keep the model "forever" in memory.

+* When editing the reply in the chat log, "enter" now leaves the field, which is convenient.
+Shift+enter adds a line-break.

+* Chat log messages now show the line-breaks as they should.

+* Clicking "enter" upon radio buttons choosing who replies next sends the message.
+So there is no need to click back on the prompt with the mouse.
+You can just use "tab" button to move from prompt to the AI character selector, click space on the one you wish to answer and then hit enter. easy.
+Obviously "Shift-tab" moves you back and this way you can select your own character to reply for.

+* Clicking on "system prompt" or "instr" now scrolls to the opened text area for convenience.

+* An upgrade script for old version chats was written, so if you had a funny chat in the previous version, it should be fine to load it and get all the new features to continue it.
+It was irritating to write it :).

+* Enter button in the chat will not add a line-break anymore at the time of sending.

+* All sent messages are trimmed now, so useless line-breaks and spaces on the end are removed.

+* If you send an empty message, internally it's replaced with "Continue" prompt for AI, it's done to for to things:
+	- avoid AI treating it like "oh, you are silent" which is irritating.
+	- sometimes models reply with the same message to an empty one
+	- sometimes models just reply with an empty message to your empty message.

+* Multiple "design" improvements - colors, transitions, etc.

+### For people who wish to parse the saved file:
 P.S.
 If you wish to parse the saved file for replies, here is structure:

 .turns - an array that has all the messages data. each turn is next "line" of chat.

+.turns[id].role - the turn belongs to a: "user" || "assistant"

-.turns.branches - an array of branches, each branch is tied to a single message in a previous turn
+.turns[id].branches - an array of branches, each branch is tied to a single message in a previous turn

-.turns.branch - id of the active branch holding messages for the active message in previous turn. it can be==-1, which means branch is inactive, user went by another branch
+.turns[id].branch - id of the active branch holding messages for the active message in previous turn. it can be==-1, which means branch is inactive, user went by another branch

-.turns.branches.msgs - an array, holding all the replies for a given message in a previous turn.
+.turns[id].branches[id].msgs - an array, holding all the replies for a given message in a previous turn.

-.turns.branches.msg - id of the finally selected message in this branch
+.turns[id].branches[id].msg - id of the finally selected message in this branch

-.turns.tree - index to match previous messages to current branches, it's used to link previous turn's branch/msg to a current turn's branch. format is:
+.turns[id].tree - index to match previous messages to current branches, it's used to link previous turn's branch/msg to a current turn's branch. format is:

     [previous turn's branch id][msg id within previous turn's branch]=current turn's branch

+.turns[id].branches[id].msgs[id].nick - name

-.turns.branches.msgs[id].content - message body
+.turns[id].branches[id].msgs[id].content - message body

-.turns.branches.msgs[id].role - user / assistant

-.turns.branches.msgs[id].rating - 0 is bad, 1 is good, empty is no rating.
+.turns[id].branches[id].msgs[id].rating - 0 is bad, 1 is good, empty is no rating.